eugene-liyai/redux-tutorial/README.md

 Start by understanding the difference between pure and impure functions.
 Pure functions are the back bone of react and redux development design.
 This is what guides functional programming.

+### React Intro
+#### ES6 Class implementation
+Just a quick review of how classes are implemented using ES6.
+However, it is importatnt to note that ES6 Class implementation does not provide the classic [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)), this is simply a slightly modified prototype inheritance.
+None the less it makes inheritance much easier to handle.

 ### MIT License

 Copyright (c) 2018 eugene-liyai